Northumberland Walks Logo

 Harthope Burn.

-From here follow the road back to where your car is parked (about 2.5 miles).
+From here we followed the road back to where our car was parked (about 2.5 miles).

-Once again don't forget to keep looking back for great views towards the Cheviot, Hedgehope and Harthope Burn itself.
+Once again we kept looking back for great views towards the Cheviot, Hedgehope and Harthope Burn itself.

 The walk back down Harthope Valley.